-&lt;sup>1 https://nccih.nih.gov/health/integrative-health
+Commented [CD2]: Modified per legal review to maintain consistency with definitions above https://nccih.nih.gov/health/integrative-health

-• &quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
-The College regulates physicians, surgeons and osteopaths.

-• &quot;Must" refers to a mandatory requirement.

-• &quot;May" means that the physician may exercise reasonable discretion.

-• &quot;Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+- · "Regulated member" means any person who is registered or who is required to be registered - as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - "Must" refers to a mandatory requirement - "May" means that the physician may exercise reasonable discretion. - $\hbox{''Patient'' includes, where applicable, the patient's legal guardian or substitute decision maker.} \\$

 - c.
 "Emerging therapies" refers to therapies developed within mainstream medicine with support from clinical research but currently lacking in rigorous, peer-reviewed evidence to support their use. - 3.
-A regulated member who offers a therapy that is outside of conventional medicine to a patient must: - a. practise in a manner that is informed by current best-available medical evidence and upholds their professional, ethical and legal obligations; - b. always act within the scope of their practice based on their qualifications, skill, knowledge and level of competence; and - c. respect the autonomy of the patient in making decisions about their health care, including choosing a therapy that is outside of conventional medicine instead of, or in addition to, conventional medicine. - 4.
-All patient assessments and diagnoses must be consistent with the standards of conventional medicine and be informed by current best-available evidence.
-A regulated member must: - a. offer a conventional medical approach before offering any therapy outside of conventional medicine; - conduct a clinical assessment of the patient that includes taking an appropriate patient history and performing/ordering any necessary diagnostic tests, investigations or procedures that are required to establish a conventional diagnosis; - c. offer therapeutic options that are informed by current best-available evidence prior to offering therapies outside of established conventional medicine; and - d. counsel the patient, to the best of their ability and knowledge, about the risks and benefits of any diagnostic testing/investigation or therapeutic procedure so the patient can give informed consentG. - 5.
-A regulated member must document the details of the consent process, including rationale for providing therapy outside of conventional medicine as explained to the patient, in the patient's record.
+A regulated member who offers a therapy that is outside of conventional medicine to a patient must: - a. practise in a manner that is informed by current best-available medical evidence and is in keeping with upholds their professional, ethical and legal obligations; - always act within the scope of their practice based on their qualifications, skill, knowledge and level of competence; and - c. respect the autonomy of the patient in making decisions about their health care, including choosing a therapy that is outside of conventional medicine instead of, or as an adjunctin addition to, conventional medicine. - All patient assessments and diagnoses must be consistent with the standards of conventional medicine and be informed by current best-available evidence.
+A regulated member must: - a. offer a conventional medical approach before offering any therapy outside of conventional medicine; - conduct a clinical assessment of the patient that includes taking an appropriate patient history, and performing/ordering any necessary medical or laboratory examinations or diagnostic tests, investigations or procedures that are required to establish a conventional diagnosis; - offer therapeutic options that are informed by current best-available evidence prior to offering therapies outside of established conventional medicine; and - d. counsel the patient, to the best of their ability and knowledge, about the risks and benefits of any diagnostic testing/investigation or therapeutic procedure so the patient can give informed consent.